pedorich-n/MinecraftModpack/README.md

 - [**Cave Dust**](https://modrinth.com/mod/cave-dust) (client, 1.4.1) - Dust is a Minecraft mod that adds the white ash particle from the Basalt Deltas biome to the underground to simulate dust!
 - [**CC: Tweaked**](https://modrinth.com/mod/cc-tweaked) (both, 1.108.4) - ComputerCraft fork adding programmable computers, turtles and more to Minecraft.
 - [**CC:C Bridge**](https://modrinth.com/mod/cccbridge) (both, 1.6.2b-fabric) - Adds compatibility between the ComputerCraft and Create mod with peripherals!
+- [**Chat Patches**](https://modrinth.com/mod/chatpatches) (client, 201.5.5) - A Minecraft Fabric client-side mod that touches up a few aspects of Minecraft's mundane chat, with as much configurability as possible!
 - [**Chunky**](https://modrinth.com/mod/chunky) (both, 1.3.92) - Pre-generates chunks, quickly and efficiently
 - [**Cloth Config API**](https://modrinth.com/mod/cloth-config) (both, 11.1.106+fabric) - Configuration Library for Minecraft Mods
 - [**Collective**](https://modrinth.com/mod/collective) (both, 1.20.1-7.3-forge+fabric) - 🎓 Collective is a shared library with common code for all of Serilum's mods.